NordicPlayground/nrf-esl-bluetooth/docs/esl_tag.rst

 EPD variant
 ===========

-This sample uses `WAVESHARE e-Paper Raw Panel Shield`_ , `WAVESHARE 250x122, 2.13inch E-Ink raw display panel`_ and Zephyr out-of-box display driver `ssd1675a EPD display controller`_ as reference to demonstrate how to display image on ESL.
+This sample uses `WAVESHARE e-Paper Raw Panel Shield(B)`_ , `WAVESHARE 250x122, 2.13inch E-Ink raw display panel`_ and Zephyr out-of-box display driver `ssd1675a EPD display controller`_ as reference to demonstrate how to display image on ESL.
 For now, only :ref:`nrf52dk_nrf52832` and :ref:`nrf52833dk_nrf52833` support this optional feature.
 In VS Code with nRF Extension, select prj_release.conf and select “nrf52833dk_nrf52833_power_profiler_epd.conf” as Kconfig fragments.
 And add ``-DDTC_OVERLAY_FILE="conf/nrf52833dk_nrf52833/nrf52833dk_nrf52833_release_epd.overlay"`` to **Extra Cmake arguments**.
 As alternative, using terminal, to activate the optional feature supported by this sample, use the following build command: